dynamsoft-docs/license-server-docs/dshosting/index.md

 # Dynamsoft-hosting license tracking

-> This article is about Dynamsoft-Hosting License Tracking, if you would rather track license usage yourself using your own self-hosted license tracking server, please see [Self-hosting License Tracking]({{site.selfhosting}}index.html).
+> This article is about Dynamsoft-Hosting License Tracking, if you would rather track license usage yourself using your own self-hosting License Tracking Server, please see [Self-hosting License Tracking]({{site.selfhosting}}index.html).

 > If you have not purchased any Dynamsoft SDK license that requires usage tracking, please see [how to purchase a license]({{site.about}}purchase.html).